Inquest into the death of Sammy Alban-Stanley, aged 13

 Sammy was autistic and had Prader Willi Syndrome (PWS) and his family had done their utmost to support him to have a happy, fulfilled and healthy life.
 Despite all their efforts he died on 26 April, 2020.

-On 22 April 2021 a fatal incident involving Sammy occurred in Ramsgate during a time when, despite being one of the vulnerable children who could have continued to attend school during lockdown, he had been required to stay at home to shield from COVID-19 because of the health risks caused by his PWS.
+The fatal incident involving Sammy occurred four days earlier on 22 April 2020 in Ramsgate during a time when, despite being one of the vulnerable children who could have continued to attend school during lockdown, he had been required to stay at home to shield from COVID-19 because of the health risks caused by his PWS.

 Sammy’s mother, Patricia Alban, said the break in routine caused by the halt to school attendance, and the absence of any additional support, had been increasingly destabilising for her son.